 Print-friendly Course Description and Outline

-This course applies to all auditors at all experience levels in both the public and private sectors.
+This course is appropriate for auditors, managers, and executives working in both the public and private sectors.

 |Course Duration: 1 day(s)

 |Delivery Format: eLearning (Group-Internet-Based); On-site Training (Group-Live); Seminar (Group-Live)

 - Graphical Presentation